Michael112233/Michael112233.github.io/_pages/cv.md

 Scholarship
 ======
-* Excellent Student Scholarship in Sun Yat-sen University, 2022-2024
+* Excellent Student Scholarship in Sun Yat-sen University, 2022 / 2023

 Awards
 ======
 * Sun Yat-sen Program Designing Competition, **Second Prize**, 2022.10
+  * As the leader of our team, I organized my team well when faced with more than 12 problems with only one computer to program in the competition.
+Therefore, we solved as many problems as we could and won the Second Prize.
+* the 1st International Meta Computing Contest, **Third Prize**, 2024.06
+  * Our team introduced the tool BlockEmulator, which is used to simulate the blockchain operation.
+  * As one of the developers, I introduced the tool to the committee on behalf of our research group.

 Publications
 ======